eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 love seeing dollar signs all over the place.
 It reminds us of languages we don't like.

-Ceylon has so many other more powerful ways to reduce verbosity, that this issue is simply small beer.

 ### Semicolons `;` at the end of line?

 > Optional semicolons are in fashion!
 All the kids at school